-- Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc.
+- Adaptive teaching to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - Adapting our our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc.